FreeWaveTechnologies/ZumIQ/full-demos/tank-level-simulator/software-prerequisites.md

 ## Configure Mosquitto

-Mosquitto is included by default with the ZumLink IPR.
+Mosquitto is included by default with ZumIQ.
 To set it up as a service, run the included install script:

     install-mosquitto.sh